-Administrative tasks can fundamentally affect product performance.
+Administrative tasks can fundamentally affect IMiS®/ARChive Server performance.
+Correct system installation and configuration can ensure stable and expected server performance with little or no maintenance.
+An incorrect or faulty configuration, on the other hand, can compromise the server and make it unstable, slow or vulnerable to security threats.
+That is why interventions in administration of the server must be restricted to trained administrators with a detailed knowledge of the manufacturer's instructions and general best practices in planning and maintaining IT systems.

-Correct system installation and configuration can ensure stable and expected product performance with little or no maintenance; an incorrect or faulty configuration, on the other hand, can compromise the system and make it unstable, slow or vulnerable to security threats.
-That is why interventions in administration of the product must be restricted to trained administrators with a detailed knowledge of the manufacturer's instructions and general best practices in planning and maintaining IT systems.
 We recommend entering an agreement with the manufacturer upon purchase of the product to ensure flawless, uninterrupted operation of the archive system, which, for many users, constitutes a "mission critical" system.